 Vice Provost Hinde’s office coordinates the activities of the General Education Revision Task Force and the Syllabus Database Task Force.

 His direct reports include:

-- the Associate Vice Provost for Student Success (position currently vacant); and
+- the Associate Vice Provost for Student Success, Karen Sullivan-Vance; and

-- the Associate Vice Provost for Accreditation, Dr. Mary Albrecht.
+- the Assistant Vice Provost for Accreditation (position currently vacant).

-Vice Provost Hinde works closely with the Vice Provost for Enrollment Management (Kari Alldredge), the Associate Provost for Student Success (Ruth Darling), and the Director of the Office of Institutional Research and Assessment (Denise Gardner) on a variety of projects that support undergraduate academic success, academic program review, and data-driven decision making.
+Vice Provost Hinde works closely with the Vice Provost for Enrollment Management (Kari Alldredge), and the Director of the Office of Institutional Research and Assessment (Denise Gardner) on a variety of projects that support undergraduate academic success, academic program review, and data-driven decision making.

 Kari Alldredge, Vice Provost for Enrollment Management

 Kari Alldredge leads the university’s Division of Enrollment Management.
 The Division of Enrollment Management focuses on undergraduate recruitment and admissions, student services, retention and graduation.
 The Division of Enrollment Management includes the following offices:

 - Undergraduate Admissions